wp-plugins/dynamic-featured-image/readme.txt

 = 6.
 Other problems or questions? =
 Other problems?
 Don't forget to check the [blog](http://ankitpokhrel.com.np/blog/category/dynamic-featured-image/) and learn to create some exciting things using DFI.

-You can always contact me at `ankitpokhrel@gmail.com`, if you have any question or queries about the project.
+Please use [support forum](http://wordpress.org/support/plugin/dynamic-featured-image) first if you have any question or queries about the project.
-I am available for freelance work too.
+If you don't receive any help in support forum then you can directly contact me at `ankitpokhrel@gmail.com`.
+Please atleast wait for 48hrs before sending another request.

 Please feel free to report any bug found at https://github.com/ankitpokhrel/Dynamic-Featured-Image/ or `ankitpokhrel@gmail.com`.